Understanding When You Have a Right to Legal Action

 - Broken or damaged stairs – Few things are more frightening than walking down an unsafe staircase.
 Injuries like sprained ankles, broken legs, and paralyzing spinal cord injuries may be the result of poorly-maintained stairs.

 - Poor or inadequate lighting – Parking garages, stairways, and buildings that are open in the evening all require proper lighting to keep visitors safe.
-Failure to have adequate lighting can result in falls or in in some cases, visitors being criminally assaulted or robbed.
+Failure to have adequate lighting can result in falls or in some cases, visitors being criminally assaulted or robbed.

 - Merchandise problems – Store owners have a responsibility to ensure when shelves are stocked that items cannot topple off the shelves.
 Falling merchandise can cause serious head injuries and spilled liquids can result in falls.